 Important note: Some VPN services (such as NordVPN, Privatoria and TorVPN) offer VPN through Tor via an OpenVPN configuration file (which transparently routes your data from OpenVPN to the Tor network).
 This means that your entire internet connection benefits from VPN through Tor.

-Please be aware, however, that this is nowhere near as secure as using the Tor browser, where Tor encryption is performed by the Tor servers, and not on your desktop (as is the case with transparent proxies).
-It is also possible that with transparent proxies your provider could intercept traffic before it is encrypted by the Tor servers.
+Please be aware, however, that this is nowhere near as secure as using the Tor browser, where Tor encryption is performed end-to-end from your desktop to the Tor servers .
+It is possible that with transparent proxies your VPN provider could intercept traffic before it is encrypted by the Tor servers.
+The Tor Browser has also been hardened against various threats in a way that your usual browser almost certainly has not been.

 For maximum security when using Tor through VPN you should always use the Tor browser